blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/player_facing_rules.md

 You pay 10GP to keep your bills paid and provide for travel expenses, then help someone accomplish their downtime.
 That someone may make one roll with advantage , and may benefit from spells or abilities you are capable of offering.

+### Learn survival from Kati
+You pay 10GP to spend some time with Kati, who knows a thing or two about surving in the wilderness.
+You make a DC 12 investigation check.
+If you succeed twice cumulatively, you will become proficient in survival.

 ### Learn Goblin from Ash
 You pay 10GP to learn Goblin from Ash.
 You make a DC 12 investigation check.